dojo/routing/README.md

 |`/foo/baz`    | `baz`  |
 |`/foo/baz/qux`| `qux`  |

-#### Path Params
+#### Path Parameters

 Path parameters can be defined in a `path` using curly braces in the path attribute of a `RouteConfig`.
-Params will match any segment and the value of that segment is made available to matching outlets via the [mapParams](#mapParams) `Outlet` options.
+Parameters will match any segment and the value of that segment is made available to matching outlets via the [mapParams](#mapParams) `Outlet` options.
+The parameters provided to child outlets will include any parameters from matching parent routes.

 ```ts
 const config = [